mlflow/mlflow-website/website/blog/2024-09-13-models-from-code-logging/index.md

 ## How Models from Code Differs from Object-Based Logging?

 In the previous section, we discussed the concept of Models from Code logging.
-However, concepts often become clearer when contrasted with their alternatives—a technique known as _contrast learning_.
-In our case, the alternative is Object-Based logging, the commonly used approach for logging models in MLflow.
+However, concepts often become clearer when contrasted with their alternatives; a technique known as _contrast learning_.
+In our case, the alternative is Object-Based logging, which is the commonly used approach for logging models in MLflow.

 Object-Based logging treats a trained model as an _object_ that can be stored and reused.
 After training, the model is saved as an object and can be easily loaded for deployment.
 For example, this process can be initiated by calling `mlflow.log_model()`, where MLflow handles the serialization, often using [Pickle](https://github.com/cloudpipe/cloudpickle) or similar methods.